blitz/x86.lol/_posts/2024-09-21-cross-compile-riscv.md

 impure.
 This is one reason why flakes have a bad reputation when it comes to cross-compilation.

-Despite the misgivings, cross-compiling with flakes actually works great.
+Despite the misgivings, cross-compiling with flakes works great.
 It's just that the flake has to be _prepared_ for cross-compilation.
 Let's go through that for the immutable appliance example.

 When I wrote the example, I aimed for the following outputs for the
 flake: